Earth Day Clean Up Poster

 “The earth and all living things need our care.
 We thank everyone for their past and continuing involvement in Oakville’s annual Earth Day Clean Up and encourage new residents to join in this spring,” he added.

 “Please contact the organizers at (905) 849-5501 and/or info@oakvillepeacecentre.org for more information, to get involved, or to organize your own new Clean Up site.
-Try to make every day an Earth Day,” concluded Mr. Stephen Dankowich, event coordinator for thirty-three years!
+Try to make every day an Earth Day,” concluded Mr. Stephen Dankowich, Event Coordinator with brother Paul Dankowich for thirty-three years!

 PLEASE SUPPORT THE ORGANIZERS BY VOLUNTEERING AND DONATING